 Since the Global Financial Crisis and the emergence of the Basel III regulatory environment, PEFCO's primary role has been to act as a source of liquidity for the commercial market.
-This crowds the private sector into official export finance and maximizes the competitiveness of EXIM-guaranteed/insured transactions.
+This crowds the private sector into official export finance and maximizes the competitiveness of EXIM-guaranteed/insured transactions.9

-The implication that banking regulation (Basel III) significantly constrains the ability of commercial lenders to hold Ex-Im-Bank-backed loans, which already carry a taxpayer-backed guarantee, is absurd on its face.
-Far from incentivizing the private sector to participate in official export finance, PEFCO makes it possible for commercial lenders to decrease their engagement in export finance, potentially reducing their role to loan administration.
-In fact, during the years that the Ex-Im Bank couldn't function at its full potential, new lenders entered the market.
+The implication that banking regulation (Basel III) significantly constrains the ability of commercial lenders to hold Ex-Im-Bank-guaranteed loans, which already carry a taxpayer-backed guarantee, is absurd on its face.
+Far from giving the private sector incentives to provide official export finance, PEFCO makes it possible for commercial lenders to decrease their engagement in export finance, potentially reducing their role in loan administration.
+In fact, during the years that the Ex-Im Bank could not function at its full potential, new lenders entered the market.10

 At the same time, however, commercial lenders are unlikely to complain that PEFCO is crowding them out.
 After all, they are shareholders of PEFCO and thus the beneficiaries of PEFCO's exclusive relationship with the Ex-Im Bank.
 But they are effectively still being crowded out.
-In fact, the effect may be worse, since the lenders themselves welcome the subsidy.
+In fact, the effect on society may be worse, since the lenders themselves welcome the subsidy.